stanmaz/BBOalert/README.md

 #### Seat-dependent openings

 An empty "context" field means seat-independent opening.
-By using -- codes you can define seat-dependent opening.
+By using leading -- codes you can define seat-dependent opening.
 Placed after seat independent opening code, it will override it for the specified seat.
 Example

     ,1S,12-21p 5+!S,    This is the normal opening for all seats
     ----,1S,8-21 5+!S,    except after two passes.
 It can be weaker
     ----1S--,2C,Drury,    in such a case Drury is used

+The alternative method of coding seat-dependent openings is presented in the section "Optional code".

 #### Continued context

 If the context is identical with the previous record, the '+' character can be used in the "context" field